 This is superior entertainment all around: great acting by a stellar cast in a tense and witty screenplay.
 The glamorous intrusion of Grace Kelly’s fashion-plate character plays well against the tawdry story situation.

-After his David O. Selznick years Hitchcock began experimenting with cinematic possibilities one gimmick at a time: the avoidance of cuts, false flashbacks, character identity swaps, even 3-D. For Rear Window he doubles down on the subjective-objective look & see construction: Jeff Jefferies looks, we see what he sees, and then we see him looking again and compare our own reactions to his.
-Hitchcock confects a situation that mirrors the movie-watching experience.
-Jeff has a perfect surveillance view of six or so apartments across his courtyard.
+After his David O. Selznick years Hitchcock began experimenting with cinematic possibilities one gimmick at a time: the avoidance of cuts, false flashbacks, character identity swaps, even 3-D. For Rear Window he doubles down on the subjective-objective look & see construction: Jeff Jefferies looks, we see what he sees, he looks again and we compare our own reactions to his.
+Jeff’s situation mirrors the movie-watching experience.
+He has a perfect surveillance view of six or so apartments across his courtyard.
 His broken leg restricts his ability to ‘enter the action.’
 Being at a physical remove doesn’t inhibit his emotional involvement — which is exactly what happens to us when we react and think, ‘it’s only a movie.’

 ← An inset detail of the composer’s loft gives us notables Kathryn Grant, Ross Badgasarian and Marla English… or at least that’s the present consensus belief.
 The image enlarges.